copiousfreetime/plain-old-tokyo-storage-presentation/the_problem/the_problem.md

 # Generation 1 #

 * one message per file
-* message is xml
+* file is xml
-* nested directories
+* files are nested in directories
 * served via load balanced lighttpd
 * load balanced squid cache in front